AfridShaik98/git-workflow-merge-conflicts/README.md

 # git-workflow-merge-conflicts
 For assignment of upgrad
-I am afrid, working in REAMEME fila jnbdafknbfkjadsbfkadbkfb
+I am afrid, working in REAMEME fil